menandmice/micetro_docs/guides/implementation/external_auth.rst

 2. Go to Console Advanced System Settings and ensure that you have the “Default web form” enabled (Tools->System Settings->Advanced).

-3. Test with your browser to ensure you can login locally.
+3. Test with your browser to ensure you can log in locally.

 4. Disable the external authentication in System Settings.